Hours of Operation:

 Q. How do I become a volunteer?

 A. The first step is to attend a volunteer orientation.
-They are held once a month!
-Sign up to come to the next one.
+Please call DAWG to schedule a time to come in to do so at (805) 681- 0561!
+(We are no longer doing them monthly, and we’re doing them as needed only.)
 After you attend an orientation and return your paperwork you can start coming to the shelter to volunteer!
 If you want to walk or socialize with our dogs, you will have to attend volunteer training!
 After you’ve completed your training, you can come whenever you would like to volunteer or walk dogs.

 Q. What types of volunteer opportunities are available at DAWG?